 - Supplied Accessories: HB-58 Bayonet Lens Hood, LC-77 Snap-on Front Lens Cap, LF-4 Rear Lens Cap, CL-1120 Soft Case

 As I have already pointed out in the introduction of this review, the Nikon 18-300mm is bigger and heavier than both the 18-200mm and the 28-300mm lenses.
 And for this reason alone, it was one of the first things that I really disliked about it.
 Yes, the 18-300mm does give more range than any other Nikkor lens, but it is a DX lens and it feels completely out of balance on most DX cameras.
 When fully extended, it gets so long that from the side it almost looks like you are using the 70-200mm f/2.8.
 The Nikon 18-200mm now looks small in comparison and it is not a small lens to start with.
 Weighing 830 grams, it is a whopping 270 grams heavier than the 18-200mm – almost as heavy as the Nikon 24-70mm f/2.8G!
 I don’t know what Nikon was thinking when they designed the lens – what kind of a DX shooter would want this monstrosity?
-I can understand if one desires a heavy and expensive lens for performance reasons, but the 18-300mm is not a very a sharp lens (see sharpness tests on the next page).
+I can understand if one desires a heavy and expensive lens for performance reasons, but the 18-300mm is not a very sharp lens.
 So keeping its performance characteristics in mind, it is too bulky and heavy in my opinion.
 Some people prefer DX cameras for weight reasons, so I guess the 18-300mm would be completely out of question for those folks.

 Here is how the lens compares to the 18-200mm and 28-300mm size-wise (From left to right: Nikon 18-200mm, Nikon 18-300mm, Nikon 28-300mm):